K138-AdanaBackendWebDevelopmentBootcamp/homeworks-yareenm/README.md

 • A course could be instructed by only one instructor.

-It does not implement cardinality in the code, but you can show the cardinality on the uml diagram.
+It does not implement cardinality in the code, but you can see the cardinality on the uml diagram.

 Thanks.